Interspecies entanglement with impurity atoms in a lattice gas: Many-body case for impurities on a lattice

-The interplay between the different interaction parameters gives rise to some particularly interesting individual features at particular points in parameter space, most notably a surprisingly large increase in the value of the von Neumann entropy that occurs for $U_1=2J$ at around $U_{12}=-9J$, as can be seen in Fig.~\ref{num1}(a) (green line).
+The interplay between the different interaction parameters gives rise to some particularly interesting individual features at particular points in parameter space, most notably a surprisingly large increase in the value of the von Neumann entropy that occurs for $U_1=2J$ at around $U_{12}=-9J$, as can be seen in figure~\ref{num1}(a) (green line).
 This happens due to drastic changes in the nature of the ground states, and shows how sensitive this measure can be to such structural changes, in a regime where this cannot be detected via momentum distribution changes.
 Around $U_{12}=-10J$ it is energetically favourable to have all the species $1$ and species $2$ particles at one single site.
-In Fig.~\ref{num1}(a), this can happen in $6$ possible ways as we look at a $6$ site system with periodic boundary condition.
-On the other side of the peak-like structure, around $U_{12}=-8J$, it is energetically favourable to have the $2$ of the species $2$ particles on adjacent sites, and this configuration can also achieved in $6$ different ways.
+In figure~\ref{num1}(a), this can happen in $6$ possible ways as we look at a $6$ site system with periodic boundary condition.
+On the other side of the peak-like structure, around $U_{12}=-8J$, it is energetically favourable to have both the species $2$ particles on adjacent sites, and this configuration can also achieved in $6$ different ways.
 The von Neumann entropy is therefore indeed $\log_2{6}$ on both sides of the peak.
 Now around the peak, which is near $U_{12}=-9J$ all the $12$ configurations become important and the von Neumann entropy becomes $\log_2{12}$.
 Carrying out a Schmidt decomposition between the species reveals that the ground state is very close to a maximally entangled states with $6$ almost equal singular values for $U_{12}=-10J$ and $U_{12}=-8J$, and $12$ almost equal singular values for $U_{12}=-9J$.
 The other singular values are suppressed by at least three orders of magnitude.
 Looking at the energy levels of the composite system we can also see that the lowest six levels are very close to each other at $U_{12}=-10J$ and $U_{12}=-8J$ whereas there is an avoided crossing with second lowest six levels at around $U_{12}=-9J$.
+For a general $M$-site system with two impurities with large intra-species repulsion, this jump of $S_{\text{vN}}$ from $\log_2{M}$ to $\log_2{2M}$ would occur at particular value of attractive $U_{12}$, determined by the system parameters.
+A simple estimation of energies in the two distinct configurations shows that this happens around $|U_{12}/J| \approx U_1N_1/2 + U_2/N_1$.